 5. What were some undesirable aspects of your least favorite assignment?

 Given enough experience, almost every locum will encounter a posting or two they consider less desirable than others.
 Trying to understand the qualities that gave them pause in these assignments is nothing short of smart personnel management.
-Asking this question can be instrumental in identifying pain points you might not have considered, finding aspects of your role that aren’t necessarily locum-friendly, and (again) setting expectations on both sides of the hiring desk.
+Asking this question can be instrumental in identifying pain points you might not have considered, finding aspects of your role that aren’t necessarily locum-friendly, and (again) setting expectations on both sides of the staffing desk.

 To reiterate, your locum tenens interview will be very similar to a standard interview in some ways and quite different in others.
-Either way, the interview is still one of the most important steps of the locum hiring process.
+Either way, the interview is still one of the most important steps of the locum staffing process.
 While having the agency as an initial form of quality control is good for peace of mind, doing your due diligence from first contact ensures your organization and their locum have a fruitful, mutually beneficial relationship — the kind that leaves both sides wishing they could spend a little more time together once the assignment ends.